yugabyte/yugabyte-db/docs/content/stable/reference/configuration/yugabyted.md

 : The IP address of the existing `yugabyted` server to which the new `yugabyted` server will join.

 --config *config-file*
-: Yugabyted configuration file path.
+: yugabyted configuration file path.

 --base_dir *base-directory*
 : The directory where yugabyted stores data, configurations, and logs.
 Must be an absolute path.

 --data_dir *data-directory*
 : The directory where yugabyted stores data.
 Must be an absolute path.
 Can be configured to a directory different from the one where configurations and logs are stored.

 --log_dir *log-directory*
 : The directory to store yugabyted logs.
 Must be an absolute path.
 This flag controls where the logs of the YugabyteDB nodes are stored.

 --background *bool*
 : Enable or disable running `yugabyted` in the background as a daemon.
 Does not persist on restart.
 Default: `true`

 --cloud_location *cloud-location*
-: Cloud location of the Yugabyted node in the format `cloudprovider.region.zone`.
+: Cloud location of the yugabyted node in the format `cloudprovider.region.zone`.
 This information is used for multi-zone, multi-region and multi-cloud deployments of YugabyteDB clusters.

 --fault_tolerance *fault_tolerance*
 : Determines the fault tolerance constraint to be applied on the data placement policy of the YugabyteDB cluster.
-This flag can accept the following values - none, zone, region, and cloud.
+This flag can accept the following values: none, zone, region, cloud.

 --ui *bool*
 : Enable or disable the webserver UI.
 Default: `false`

-#### Advanced Flags
+#### Advanced flags

 Advanced flags can be set by using the configuration file in the `--config` flag.
-The advance flags support for the `start` command is as follows:
+The advanced flags support for the `start` command is as follows:

 --ycql_port *ycql-port*
 : The port on which YCQL will run.